deniskrut/Advanced-Lane-Finding/README.md

 First step is to obtain polynomial for the lane lines in meters, not in pixels.
 For that, knowing the US government requirements for lane width and dashed line distance, I estimated the conversion coefficients and performed a fit.
 Second step is to find the line in between of two lane lines.
 This is done through evaluating polynomial fits for each lane at every vertical position, and finding the center.
 Third step is to find polynomial fit for the center line.
 Finally, I use first and second derivative to obtain a curvature.

 To obtain center offset I evaluate X position of left and right lane polynomials, and find point in the middle (in meters).
-Then I find the distance from the center of the image (in meters) tot hat middle of the lane position.
+Then I find the distance from the center of the image (in meters) to that middle of the lane position.
 That distance is the center offset.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.